-Join me on my blog as I journey through aging, downsizing, de-cluttering and, as is typical of my age group, moving to a new city in order to be close to my offspring.
-Come watch as I carve my own path to happiness and write about the experience.
+A collection of blog posts detailing my journey through aging, downsizing, de-cluttering and, as is typical of my age group, moving to a new city in order to be close to my offspring.

-At the age of 78, I have found an inner freedom that eluded me in my marriage for decades.
+At the age of 78, after leaving my marriage of 55 years, I found an inner freedom that had eluded me for decades.
 My message to women?
-It’s never too late to take your own power.
+It’s never too late to take your own power – whatever it takes.